robot5000-design/ms2/README.md

 - Sounds effects feedback would be useful.
 - I want to be able to keep track of my best scores.
-- I want to be able to choose a difficulty level i can manage and vary the quiz length depending on how much time i have.
+- I want to be able to choose a difficulty level i can manage and vary the quiz length depending on how much time I have.
 - I want a site that is not commonly crashing with errors, or if there is an error it is managed properly.